andrew/ultimate-awesome/README.md

 - [awesome-abstract](https://github.com/AbstractSDK/awesome-abstract) - 😎 Curated list of tools, contracts, and projects built with, for, or by Abstract.
 - [awesome-aigc](https://github.com/aigchub/awesome-aigc) - Awesome AIGC  项目列表, 中文.
 - [awesome-sqlite](https://github.com/airsequel/awesome-sqlite) - A curated list of software, services, and resources for SQLite.
+- [awesome-ai-tool-list](https://github.com/aitoollist/awesome-ai-tool-list) - An awesome directory of AI tools.
+The list here is the data source for the searchable web directory @  .
+Discover tools to supercharge your AI journey.
+Star this repo and join the AI revolution!.
 - [awesome-game-of-life](https://github.com/AlephAlpha/awesome-game-of-life) - A curated list of Conway's Game of Life resources and tools.
 - [awesome-home-automation](https://github.com/apehex/awesome-home-automation) - :house: A curated list of awesome home automation tools, projects & resources.
 - [awesome-bytecode](https://github.com/artpar/awesome-bytecode) - Awesome list for binary.